isomerpages/ogp-buildforgood/_projects/Pivot Pals.md

 活到老，学到老。(One is never too old to learn)

-Most of the team consists career-switchers and job-seekers.
+Most of the team consists of career-switchers and job-seekers.
 We resonate very much with the mental fatigue experienced during transitions.
-Hence, we would like to provide our fellow career switchers with a safe platform to share, be it small wins or woes, and connect to support each other.
+Hence, we would like to provide our fellow career switchers with a safe platform to share, whether small wins or woes and connect to support each other.